MateuszJanduraUszu/ULP-Compiler/docs/cl_err_wrn.md

 * `E2008`: ambiguous identifier name, 's' is already defined

+    Occurs when the identifier is already defined in the current scope.

     ```
     #msg-id: "msg-value"
     #msg-id: "other-msg-value" // '#msg-id' is already defined, E2008 reported